-- Reinforce the precinct's role as the civic and cultural heart of the City Centre.

-- Provide clear and legible pedestrian links to facilitate greater pedestrian connectivity within and between City Hill park and the wider precinct.

-- Enhance and activate City

-Hill park to realise it's

-potential as the heart of

-the City Centre, reinforcing

-its cultural prominence

-as a point in the National
+- Reinforce the precinct's role as the civic and cultural heart of the City Centre. - Provide clear and legible pedestrian links to facilitate greater pedestrian connectivity within and between the City Hill park and the wider precinct. - Enhance and activate the City Hill park to realise it's potential as the heart of the City Centre, reinforcing its cultural prominence as a point in the National Triangle. - Encourage a fine-grain density around the City Hill precinct with activity focussed on the cultural economy. - The legacy of the Griffin Plan should guide the planning and design approach to City Hill while accepting contemporary realities.

-Triangle.

-- 4 Encourage a fine-grain density around City Hill with activity focussed on the cultural economy.

-- The legacy of the Griffin Plan should guide the planning and design approach to the City Hill Precinct while accepting contemporary realities.